Naitreey/notes-and-knowledge/cs/linux/virtualization/docker.rst

   it to a user-defined overlay network, it connects to the ingress network by default.

   Customizing the ingress network involves removing and recreating it.

-- a bridge network called ``docker_gwbridge`` that connects the overlay networks (including the ``ingress`` network) to an individual Docker daemon’s network.

-  If you need to customize its settings, you must do so before joining the Docker host to the swarm.

-使用 ``--attachable`` flag 创建的 overlay 支持独立容器使用, 从而 swarm 可以与 独立容器 (以及独立容器之间) 相互跨机器直接通信. (注意不是只有 swarm service 才可以直接跨机器通信的. 独立容器连入 overlay network 照样可以.)
+Creating an ingress overlay network uses ``--ingress`` flag.

   ingress overlay network 不支持 attach standalone container.
 You can name your ingress network something other than ingress, but you can only have one ingress network.

+- a bridge network called ``docker_gwbridge`` that connects the overlay networks (including the ``ingress`` network) to an individual Docker daemon’s network.

+  If you need to customize its settings, you must do so before initializing swarm or joining the Docker host to the swarm.
+By recreating the bridge network with custom settings.
+When entering swarm mode, Docker does not create it with automatic settings since it already exists.

 ports
 ~~~~~